Lab Activity 1 - Development of online priority setting workshop

 Using an online method for a workshop may exclude some participants.
 How can the JLA ensure a wide range of participants are included?

-We are developing a method of working online that will help make sure that JLA principles are upheld.
+We will continue to ensure that JLA principles are upheld.
 This will include ensuring the process is fair and transparent and that there is equal input from patients, carers and clinicians.
-However, we do recognise that some may not be able to participate due to lack of skills or access to appropriate technology.
-This limitation will be noted.
-We have offered training/practicing to those who wish to participate, hard copies of all materials have been posted in advance, and we are aiming to make it as straightforward as possible to take part.
-There may be people who would have been excluded from a face-to-face workshop by the difficulties of travelling (even outside of this pandemic period), so we are aware that an online approach may actually suit some people better.
+However, we do recognise that for some, participation may be difficult due to lack of skills or access to appropriate technology.
+Training and support will be offered and hard copies of materials will be provided in advance.
+There may be people who would have been excluded from a face-to-face workshop by the difficulties of travelling (even outside of this pandemic period), so an online approach may actually be preferable in some circumstances.

 How will the JLA ensure that everyone has a say?